CjLogic/aura-cli/README.md

   inputs = {
     nixpkgs.url = "github:nixos/nixpkgs/nixos-unstable";

-    caelestia-cli = {
+    aura-cli = {
-      url = "github:caelestia-dots/cli";
+      url = "github:CjLogic/aura-cli";
       inputs.nixpkgs.follows = "nixpkgs";
     };
   };
 }
 ```

-The package is available as `caelestia-cli.packages.<system>.default`, which can be added to your
+The package is available as `aura-cli.packages.<system>.default`, which can be added to your
 `environment.systemPackages`, `users.users.<username>.packages`, `home.packages` if using home-manager,
 or a devshell.
-The CLI can then be used via the `caelestia` command.
+The CLI can then be used via the `aura` command.

 > [!TIP]
 > The default package does not have the shell enabled by default, which is required for full functionality.